"Siri - download your replacement, Viv."

 Kittlaus and Cheyer developed Siri at the Stanford Research Institute back in 2007, selling the system to Apple in 2010.
 The new AI - which isn't owned by Apple - has been in development for much, much longer, with work first starting on the system in 2003.
 It's apparently so sophisticated that both Google and Facebook have tried (and failed) to buy it.

-What makes Viv more useful (and powerful) than Siri is its partnership with third-party apps: by integrating with services such as Uber or a pizza delivery company, you'll be able to use Viv like a proper personal assistant, ordering a cab or 12-inch pizza without pressing a single button on your phone.
+What makes Viv more useful (and powerful) than Siri is its sponsored_longform with third-party apps: by integrating with services such as Uber or a pizza delivery company, you'll be able to use Viv like a proper personal assistant, ordering a cab or 12-inch pizza without pressing a single button on your phone.
 While Siri would find the relevant phone number or open an app for you to interact with, Viv will do all the 'thinking' for you.